mdmasumdu/Your-event-manager/questions_and_answers.md

 #### Answer: C: 3

 <i>Write your explanation here</i>
-o is falsy value.
+-0 is falsy value.
 1,2,3 are truthy value. so num will be truthy for three times and 1 will be added with count each 3 times. so the answer is 3.

 </p>
 </details>